Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Conclusion and Future Work

 and can equivalently be stated as the following KL divergence:

 where

-and $\lambda^*$ is the value of $\lambda$ maximizing the first expression.
+and $s^*$ is the value of $s$ maximizing the first expression.
 Note that the priors vanish in the asymptotics and $C(P,Q) = C(Q, P)$, unlike KL divergence.

-Analytic forms of $C(P,Q)$ beyond a handful of distributions, e.g \cite{nielsen2011chernoff} are not known and estimating it is difficult due to the effective optimization over distributions through $\lambda$.
+Analytic forms of $C(P,Q)$ beyond a handful of distributions, e.g \citep{nielsen2011chernoff} are not known and estimating it is difficult due to the effective optimization over distributions through $s$.
 To the best of our knowledge, no reliable kNN estimator even exists.

-Therefore, the Neyman-Pearson analysis presented here should be interpreted as a deliberate simplification, in which the network’s false positive rate is effectively discarded.
-A natural extension would be to examine whether networks operate near the Chernoff optimal regime in the evidence–error plane.
+Therefore, the Neyman--Pearson analysis presented here should be interpreted as a deliberate simplification, in which the network’s false positive rate is effectively discarded.
+A natural extension would be to examine whether networks operate near the Chernoff optimal regime in the evidence–error plane and whether the same sufficient conditions hold for cross-entropy training to achieve Chernoff optimality.